Home » Recipe Index » Side Dishes

 Ingredients for recipe in white bowls on a white background

-How To Make This Cranberry Orange Sauce
+How to Make Cranberry Orange Sauce

 STEP ONE: In a saucepan over medium heat, combine the cranberries, orange zest and juice, sugar (to taste), and ground cinnamon.
 I love using fresh whole cranberries, but I’ve used frozen cranberries as well.